juleskers/esphome_component_bthome/components/docs/bthome_ble_receiver.rst

   - **name_prefix** (*Optional*): Device name to append before any sensor name as a prefix.

   - **dump** (*Optional*): Decode and dump incoming remote readings codes in the logs (at log.level=DEBUG) for this device.

+  - **encryption_key** (*Optional*): Encryption key for the device.

 .. _bthome-sensor:

 Sensor and Binary Sensor as *virtual device*
 --------------------------------------------

 The bthome sensor allows you use a sensor to display received measurement from a remote BTHome device.
 First, you need to define a :ref:`bthome hub component <bthome-component>`.

 The bthome sensor component (or "device") is an internal model that acts as a central reception and dispatcher hub for a specific remote device identified by a ``mac_address`` to which bthome sensors are connected to.

 To initialize a sensor, first supply ``mac_address`` to identify the remote BTHome device.